umglurf/boundary-proxy-command/README.md

 Wrapper script for running commands through [boundary](https://www.boundaryproject.io) with correct hostname so ssl can be verified.

+## Installing

+The requirements are set up using [pipenv](https://github.com/pypa/pipenv), run `pipenv install` to install required dependencies.

 ## Usage

 You need to have the environment variable `BOUNDARY_ADDR` set.
 Run `boundary-proxy-command -h` to see all options.